petrbroz/aps-design-chatbot-examples/README.md

 # aps-design-assistant

-Experimental chatbot for querying design data in [Autodesk Construction Cloud](https://construction.autodesk.com/) using custom [Amazon Bedrock AgentCore](https://aws.amazon.com/bedrock/agentcore) and [Autodesk Platform Services](https://aps.autodesk.com).
+Experimental chatbot for querying design data in [Autodesk Construction Cloud](https://construction.autodesk.com/) using [Amazon Bedrock AgentCore](https://aws.amazon.com/bedrock/agentcore) and [Autodesk Platform Services](https://aps.autodesk.com).

 ![Thumbnail](thumbnail.png)

 ## How does it work?

-For any selected design file, the application extracts its various properties using the [Model Derivatives API](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/), and caches them in a local [sqlite](https://www.sqlite.org) database.
-Then, the application uses a [Strands Agents](https://strandsagents.com/latest) to query the database based on user prompts.
+For any selected design file, the application extracts design properties using the [Model Derivatives API](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/), and caches them in JSON files.
+Then, an AI agent built with [Strands Agents](https://strandsagents.com/latest) is initialized to answer various questions about the design using the following tools:

+- Listing names of property categories available in the design (for example, `["Dimensions", "Structural Material"]`)
+- Listing names and units of properties in given category (for example, `[{ "name": "Area", "units": "ft^2" }, { "name": "Volume", "units": "ft^3" }]`)
+- Executing custom Python code (using [AgentCore Code Interpreter Tool](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/code-interpreter-tool.html)) with access to the JSON files with design data

+The AI agent also uses [AgentCore Memory](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/memory-getting-started.html) for short-term memory (scoped to a specific user and design).

 ## Development

 ### Prerequisites

 - Python 3.13 and [uv](https://github.com/astral-sh/uv)
-- Autodesk Platform Services application (must be of type _Desktop, Mobile, Single-Page App_)
-- AWS credentials
-- Access to Amazon Bedrock AgentCore
+- AWS credentials with access to Amazon Bedrock AgentCore

 ### Setup

-- Create virtual environment: `uv venv && source .venv/bin/activate`
+- Create and activate a virtual environment: `uv venv && source .venv/bin/activate`
 - Install dependencies: `uv sync`
 - Setup AgentCore Memory: `python scripts/create_agentcore_memory.py SomeMemoryName`
-- Update the `MEMORY_ID` in [src/config.py](src/config.py) with the newly created memory ID
+- Update the `MEMORY_ID` constant in [src/agent.py](src/agent.py) with the newly created memory ID
 - Configure the AgentCore Runtime: `agentcore configure -e app.py`
 - Deploy to AgentCore Runtime: `agentcore launch`